Steve, who has contributed

 Berts Gone Mad was the name of a transport cafe on the

 bypass, almost opposite the Dolly Varden.
-It is now replaced
+It became "Jack's" fish and

 Terry Hatchett writes: I

 for Telfers meat pies, sausages and cakes.
 I remember Bert as a large

 man with a hearty laugh and sense of humour.
 I remember staying there

 one night when the fog came down a peasouper and we couldn't move.
 We

 roughed it with the truckers, we were packed in like sardines.
 It was

 just Bert's cafe then.
 It was one Christmas when he laid on special